Pacten15/Projeto_SEC/README.md

         mvn exec:java '-Dexec.args=69 regular_config.json'

+        mvn exec:java '-Dexec.args=70 regular_config.json'

+        mvn exec:java '-Dexec.args=71 regular_config.json'

+    Example of the execution of the transfer command in the client side:

+        transfer <String>'ClientID' <BigDecimal>'Amount'

+        transfer 23 1000 -> Transfer to account taht belongs to the clientId 23 1000 dollaretas

-    Example of the execution the append command in the client side:
+    Example of the execution of the balance command in the client side:

-        append abcd
+        balance <String>'ClientID'

+        balance 23 -> Check balance of the account that belongs to the clientId 23